Department of Africana Studies

 A minor in African studies is offered through Interdisciplinary Studies, but advising is done through our department.
 This minor consists of a minimum of 15 upper division units.

-Read MoreWhy choose Africana Studies?
+Read more about the African Studies minorWhy choose Africana Studies?

 Africana Studies offers a broad, interdisciplinary program.
 The curriculum is designed to focus on a variety of subjects pertaining to the Africana experience.
 It is also concerned with strengthening links between black students and the black community, and developing frameworks for social change and the struggle for black dignity.